NERSC/timemory/docs/features.md

 ## Cross-Language Support: C, C++, CUDA, and Python

 It is very common for Python projects to implement expensive routines in C or C++.
-Implementing a TiMemory auto-tuple in any combination of these languages will produce one combined report for all the languages (provided each language links to the same library).
+Implementing a timemory auto-tuple in any combination of these languages will produce one combined report for all the languages (provided each language links to the same library).
-However, this is a feature of TiMemory.
-TiMemory can be used in standalone C, C++, or Python projects.
+However, this is a feature of timemory.
+Timemory can be used in standalone C, C++, or Python projects.

 ## Multithreading

 The multithreading overhead is essentially zero.
-All TiMemory components use static thread-local singletons of call-graps that are automatically created when a new thread starts recording a component.
+All timemory components use static thread-local singletons of call-graps that are automatically created when a new thread starts recording a component.
 The state of the singleton on the master thread is bookmarked and when the thread is destroyed, the thread-local call-graph is merged back into the master call-graph.
 Only during the one-time merge into the master call-graph is a synchronization lock (mutex) utilized.

 ## MPI

-If a project uses MPI, TiMemory will combined the reports from all the MPI ranks when a report is requested.
+If a project uses MPI, Timemory will combined the reports from all the MPI ranks when a report is requested.

 ## PAPI

 PAPI counters are available as a component in the same way timing and rusage components are available.
-If TiMemory is not compiled with PAPI, it is safe to keep their declaration in the code and their output will be suppressed.
+If timemory is not compiled with PAPI, it is safe to keep their declaration in the code and their output will be suppressed.

 There are two components for PAPI counters detailed [here](/components#hardware-counter-components).